Aaron Glenn: Dallas Cowboys

 Glenn signed with the Dallas Cowboys before the 2005 season, reuniting him with Bill Parcells, who was his head coach with the New York Jets.
 Coming in as a 33 year old free agent, he surprised observers with his high level of play.
 Although he was projected to be involved only on the nickel defense, he started seven games in place of an injured Anthony Henry and recorded four interceptions to lead the team.

 The next year, Glenn played in 16 games (one start) and was used mostly on the nickel defense, registering 20 tackles with one interception.
 In 2007, Wade Phillips was hired as the new head coach and released Glenn on September 1.

 Jacksonville Jaguars

 On September 3, 2007, Glenn signed with the Jacksonville Jaguars.
 He played in five games (four starts) and was declared inactive for eleven regular season games and two playoff games.

 New Orleans Saints

 Glenn signed as a free agent with the New Orleans Saints on April 7, 2008.
 He injured his ankle during the second game of the season, which limited his playing time until being placed on the injured reserve list on November 27.

-Retirement

-After five seasons away from the Texans, on July 28, 2010, Glenn signed a one-day contract so he could retire as a Texan.